-Lidwell W. et al (2003 p 127) note that "The late adopters are a large market, in which competition is high.
+Lidwell W. et al. (2003 p 127) note that "The late adopters are a large market, in which competition is high.
 This leads to a business focus on customer retention and a design focus on support."
 Are these needs being fully meet?
 Point of Sale 'bars' offer a lot of attention during the during process, but do support experiences translate in valuable experience.
-The rise in computing services such a 'PC World Tech Squad', as mediators between consumers and there technology.